 Summary: Home Office Expenses

 Have you started a business out of your home?
-Did you know that some of your home office expenses may be eligible as a deduction on your income tax return?
+Did you know that some of your home office expenses may be eligible for home office tax deductions on your income?

 For your home office expenses to be deductible, you must meet the following criteria: